What We Do

 - what support has been offered

-- risk-taking behavior.
+- risk-taking behaviour.

 Referral Meetings take place every week and all referrals are discussed.
 Please note that referrals for students living in Leicestershire must be approved by the Medical Needs Officer at the Local Authority before we can before we can take any action.